-Saigon Central Post Office is one of the most beautiful preserved remnant of the French since their colonial period in Ho Chi Minh city can be considered as the most magnificent post office in Southeast Asia, and become an attractive destination for domestic and international tourists.
+Saigon Central Post Office is one of the most beautiful preserved remnants of the French since their colonial period in Ho Chi Minh City.
+It is considered the most magnificent post office in Southeast Asia, and become an attractive destination for domestic and international tourists.
 This article will show you many features of this special place.

 Saigon Central Post Office